Skip to content

 import { APIProvider } from '@/api';

-import { hydrateAuth, loadSelectedTheme } from '@/core';
+import { hydrateAuth, loadSelectedTheme } from '@/lib';

-import { useThemeConfig } from '@/core/use-theme-config';
+import { useThemeConfig } from '@/lib/use-theme-config';

 export { ErrorBoundary } from 'expo-router';